-Webinar presenter Dr. Jeff Fox answered a number of your questions after his presentation, Enhancing Your Leadership Skills.
+Webinar presenter Dr. Jeff Fox, PhD answered a number of your questions after his presentation, Enhancing Your Leadership Skills.
 Here are just a few of his responses.

 Audience Question: How do you approach basic leadership when many of the people that you supervise were promoted based on the Peter Principle and Micromanagement?